-These interactions allow me to examine connections between disposable and indispensable, to see how those can become interchangeable, and how the materials we use and dispose reflect on our self-perception and reveal our vulnerability.
+These interactions allow me to examine connections between disposable and indispensable, to see how those can become interchangeable, and to see how the materials we use and dispose of reflect on our self-perception and reveal our vulnerability.

 refuSZed shows artwork created: